COUNCIL BLUFFS, Iowa (Court TV) — Two months after a jury found him guilty of second-degree murder, Ivan Brammer was sentenced 65 years in prison.

 Need help keeping up with your true crime obsession?
 Sign up for COURT TV’s free newsletter for the latest crime stories, ongoing trial coverage, weirdest crimes and unsolved case files sent straight to your inbox.

-In an affidavit obtained by Court TV, detectives said they interviewed Brammer four times between Feb.
+Detectives testified in court to several interviews with Brammer between Feb.
 15 and Feb.
 24. While Brammer initially told officers that he had picked Gowan up at 8:30 a.m. and took her to a house where she was staying with a friend, he quickly changed his story.
 Detectives said, “This was proven to be a false statement and each interview after, when presented with inaccuracies in his previous statements, Brammer would change his story to conform to the facts presented.”

 On Feb.
 25, the day after his last interview with police and the day before Gowan’s body was found, Brammer sold his truck to a salvage yard.
 It was crushed and shredded the same day.